Raphaelmos/SpaceJump/Space Jump Alpha jeu/README.md

 ## English

+What is this game ?

+A astronaut moving in space with his own gravity platform to platform.

+### Characteristics

+Vertical 2D game built under Godot using the VisualScripting.VS only and its various tools such as nodes, the camera following the character and the many platforms in the game.

+Space Jump Alpha is therefore composed of two scripts, one for the main node called Main composed of a physics process function with conditions and instance function calls connect to the player’s position to determine limits to the scene, to stay in the game area and start again if the astronaut falls.

+The second Main child node script is composed of the player with the functions of movements (jump and actions left and on the right), gravity and variables for the gravity, speed, jumping speed and function calls.

 To read to understand where the drawings are.
 Files . ase and link beepbox available in file " Fichiers.ase et lien beepbox "